Project Coyote is part of the Earth Island Institute, a global network of conservation organizations. Go to:

 Camilla holds a Master’s degree in Environmental Studies with a focus in Wildlife Conservation, Policy, and Ecology from Prescott College and a Bachelor’s degree from Boston University where she graduated magna cum laude in 1991.
 She has served as an appointed member on the U.S. Secretary of Agriculture's National Wildlife Services Advisory Committee and currently serves on several national and local advisory boards.
 In 2006, Camilla received the Humanitarian of the Year Award from the Marin Humane Society and the Christine Stevens Wildlife Award from the Animal Welfare Institute.

-Gina Farr - Environmental Educator & Communications Advisor
+Gina Farr - National Coyote Educator & Communications Advisor

 Gina brings her considerable skills and talents to Project Coyote from the for-profit world.
 During her 30 years as a consultant and corporate professional, she co-managed the Corporate Trust Department for the Bank of America; designed products for Charles Schwab and Stanford University; and created the decision model for the development of affordable housing in Sonoma County, CA.